 5. Reconciliation of cash and cash equivalents at the end of the quarter (as shown in the consolidated statement of cash flows) to the related items in the accounts Current quarter \$A'000 Previous quarter \$A'000

-5.1 Bank balances 388 478
+5.1 Bank balances 508 388

-5.2 Call deposits 64 63
+5.2 Call deposits 64 64

 5.3 Bank overdrafts - -

 5.4 Other (provide details) - -

-5.5 Cash and cash equivalents at end of quarter (should equal item 4.6 above) 452 541
+5.5 Cash and cash equivalents at end of quarter (should equal item 4.6 above) 572 452

-6. Payments to directors of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to these parties included in item 1.2 (107) 6.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 -

-6.3 Include below any explanation necessary to understand the transactions included in items 6.1 and 6.2

-Directors' fees and other fringe benefits are paid to related entities in accordance with service contracts.
+6. Payments to directors of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to these parties included in item 1.2 (130) 6.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - 6.3 Include below any explanation necessary to understand the transactions included in items 6.1 and 6.2 Direct contra tors' fees and other fringe benefits are paid to related entities in accordar acts. ice with service

-7. Payments to related entities of the entity and their associates Current quarter \$A'000 7.1 Aggregate amount of payments to these parties included in item 1.2 (1,247) 7.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 (7)

-7.3 Include below any explanation necessary to understand the transactions included in items 7.1 and 7.2
+7. Payments to related entities of the entity and their associates

+- 7.1 Aggregate amount of payments to these parties included in item 1.2 - 7.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - 7.3 Include below any explanation necessary to understand the transactions included in items 7.1 and 7.2